diofant/diofant/docs/release/notes-0.11.rst

 * :sympyissue:`16432` a.is_even does not imply a.is_finite
 * :sympyissue:`16431` a.is_zero is False does not imply a.is_nonzero is True
 * :sympyissue:`16530` (1/x).is_real should be None if x can be zero
+* :sympyissue:`16562` Eq with 1 argument is allowed?